New Paragraph

 Next Steps After Screening

 If a child's screening indicates a potential risk for ASD, it's crucial to proceed with a comprehensive diagnostic evaluation.
-This may involve asd specialists in texas who can conduct in-depth assessments to confirm a diagnosis of ASD.
+This may involve ASD specialists who can conduct in-depth assessments to confirm a diagnosis of ASD.

-Once a diagnosis is confirmed, the next steps include exploring asd interventions in texas and creating a personalized treatment plan.
-Early intervention programs, such as the Early Start Denver Model (ESDM), have been shown to promote social and communication skills, learning, and overall improvement in intellectual ability and autism symptoms years after treatment (UW News).
+Once a diagnosis is confirmed, the next steps include exploring ASD interventions and creating a personalized treatment plan.
+Early intervention programs, such as the Early Start Denver Model (ESDM), have been shown to promote social and communication skills, learning, and overall improvement in intellectual ability and autism symptoms years after treatment.

 It is also recommended for parents to learn as much as possible about ASD and to actively participate in their child's treatment.
 This might involve working with therapists, joining support groups, and collaborating with educators to support the child's development.